Riddim-GLiTCH/BetterDiscordExperiments/README.md

 1. Download the [BetterDiscordExperiments.plugin.js](https://raw.githubusercontent.com/Riddim-GLiTCH/BetterDiscordEperiments/main/BetterDiscordExperiments.plugin.js) file from this repo.
 2. Open the Discord settings and navigate to the "Plugins" tab.
-3. Click the "Open Plugin Folder" button to open the plugins folder.
+3. Click the "Open Plugin Folder" button to open the plugins folder. <br>

 ![Where to find the Open Plugin Folder button](https://github.com/Riddim-GLiTCH/BetterDiscordEperiments/assets/87764384/3b50d8e2-c1c1-4098-be52-36529fe31327)

 4. Move the downloaded plugin file into the plugins folder.